-I thought I would talk about a running injury, or rather a constellation of symptoms, that I have seen a lot of over this past summer and fall.
+I thought I would talk about a running injury that I have seen a lot of over this past summer and fall.
 There is a very specific type of hamstring injury that can occur in runners that, once present, can be hard to shake.
-The official diagnosis is 'Proximal Hamstring Syndrome,' although, as we shall see, this is more of an overall pelvic issue rather than just being confined to the hamstrings.
+The official diagnosis is 'Proximal Hamstring Syndrome' or 'High Hamstring Tendonitis' (or Tendinopathy), although, as we shall see, this injury has more to do with the pelvis as a whole rather than just being confined to the hamstrings.

-Runners with this injury typically feel the pain right up at the crease of the butt, somewhere near the ischial tuberosity (or the "sit bone") which is the proximal attachment of the hamstrings.
-The pain is usually low enough that it is identified as a hamstring issue, and sometimes the pain will radiate down through the hamstrings and even the calf.
-Sometimes the pain is a little higher and will be labelled a gluteal or "piriformis" problem.
-When asked to point to where it hurts, the runner often will have a hard time putting their finger on exactly where the pain originates.
+This injury is fairly unique to runners, more often in woman, and especially in woman that have had kids.
+(A joke in our office is that our number one patient is the running mom with butt pain.)
+Runners with this injury typically feel the pain right up at the crease of the butt, somewhere near the ischial tuberosity (or the "sit bone"), which is the proximal attachment of the hamstrings.
+Sometimes the pain will radiate down further, leading runners to identify it as a hamstring injury.
+For other runners the pain is a little higher and will be labelled a gluteal or piriformis problem.
+When asked to point to where it hurts, the runner will often have a hard time locating the exact spot where the pain originates.

 Other relevant structures in the area include the sacro-tuberous (ST) ligament, which merges with the hamstgrings at the ischial tuberosity, the gluteals, the sciatic nerve and the over-lying piriformis muscle.
 One interesting bit of anatomical trivia is that the hamstrings and ST ligament (along with the back muscles above and the calf muscles and even plantar fascia below) are literally connected by fascia (connective tissue), making them one continuous functional unit.
 A consequence of this is that tightness anywhere in that chain can pull on other parts of the chain.